Aaditya231250/ICS_InMemoryDatabaseManagementSystem_BlueByte/README.md

 ## Introduction

-BLUEDB 🐱‍🏍 is designed to provide a simple, lightweight, and flexible in-memory data storage solution.
+BLUEDB :fox_face: is designed to provide a simple, lightweight, and flexible in-memory data storage solution.
 It leverages the cJSON library for efficient JSON parsing and handling.

 ## Dependencies